-The NHCFSA Strategy 2020-2023 was released in April 2021 and sets out the NHSCFA's approach to fighting fraud and other economic crime affecting the NHS.
-Their vision and purpose is to lead and proactively support the NHS to understand, find, prevent and respond to fraud.
+1.1 The NHSCFA Strategy 2023 - 2026 was released in June 2023 and sets out the NSHCFA's approach to fighting fraud and other economic crime affecting the NHS.
+Their vision and purpose is to work together with NHS counter fraud stakeholders to understand, find and prevent fraud, bribery and corruption in the NHS.
 Their strategy explains how they intend to use their resources and commitment in the fight against NHS fraud.
+In order to achieve their vision, the NHSCFA have identified four fraud-focused pillars which will translate into delivery: